 (d) A project applicant is encouraged to implement established landscape industry sustainable Best Practices for all landscape maintenance activities.

+(e) It is highly recommended that the Bay-Friendly Maintenance Manual be used as an official reference document in the landscape maintenance contract and/or with on-site landscape staff

 Note: Authority cited: Section 65595, Government Code; and sections 11 and 30, Governor's Exec.
 Order No. B-29-15 (April 1, 2015).
 Reference: Section 65596, Government Code; and section 11, Governor's Exec.
 Order No. B-29-15 (April 1, 2015).